KWOD: History

 The call letters were changed to KUDL on March 31, 2011; the call letters were transferred from what is now KMBZ-FM.
 KRBZ's HD2 channel offered a simulcast of KUDL's programming; as KXTR, this was offered on (the previous) KUDL.
-In addition, the station rebranded as "Radio Bach."
+In addition, the station rebranded as "Radio Bach".

 The classical format ended at 11 a.m. on March 1, 2012 (4 days earlier than originally announced), in favor of an all-business format, including programming from Bloomberg Radio and Wall Street Journal Radio Network.
 With the flip, the station adopted the branding "The KMBZ Business Channel," serving as a brand extension of KMBZ (980 AM and 98.1 FM); the two stations also began to share resources.
 KUDL's music library was then donated to Kansas Public Radio, based in nearby Lawrence.
 On April 7, 2014, as part of another warehousing move, Entercom swapped the KUDL call letters with sister station KWOD in Sacramento.

-On September 8, 2015, KWOD flipped to sports talk, branded as "1660 The Score."
-KWOD airs Fox Sports Radio during the day and CBS Sports Radio at night, and will serve as a national complement to locally focused sister KCSP.
+On September 8, 2015, KWOD flipped to sports talk, branded as "1660 The Score".
+KWOD aired Fox Sports Radio during the day and CBS Sports Radio at night, and served as a national complement to locally focused sister KCSP.

-On June 21, 2021, KWOD changed their format to sports gambling, branded as "The Bet KC", with programming from the BetQL Network.
-CBS Sports Radio programming continues to air in certain timeslots.
+On June 21, 2021, KWOD changed their format to sports gambling, branded as "The Bet KC", with programming from the BetQL Network (now BetMGM Network).
+Programming from CBS Sports Radio (now Infinity Sports Network) was retained in certain timeslots.